pentora-ai/pentora/docs/docs/intro.md

 ---

-> **Note:** Pentora is actively developed.
+> **Note:** Vulntor is actively developed.
 Features marked with 🔒 are available in the Enterprise Edition.
-Check the [Pricing Page](https://pentora.io/pricing) for licensing options.
+Check the [Pricing Page](https://vulntor.io/pricing) for licensing options.